Gen1us1100/api-gateway/readme.md

-# API-Gateway: A Lightweight, Production-Ready Gateway in Go
+# Go-Gateway: A Lightweight, Production-Ready Gateway in Go

 A no-bs, minimalistic, and high-performance API Gateway scaffold built in Go.
 This project provides a single, secure entry point for your microservices, complete with essential production-grade features.
 It's designed to be simple to understand, configure, and extend.